Multiscale Methods for Discretized Continuous Optimization: Convergence and Cost Analysis: The multiscale optimization method

-This specialization simplifies our exposition and is without loss of generality because the multiscale framework extends to tensor-valued functions by vectorizing $X_s \in\mathbb{R}^{I_1 \times \dots \times I_N}$ as \(x_s\in\mathbb{R}^{I_1\cdots I_N}\) and adapting interpolation operators accordingly. \Cref{sec-numerical-experiments} demonstrates this extension.
+as discussed in \cref{rem-scope}, results for a general compact interval \([\ell,u]\) follow by an affine change of variables, with \(L_f\) replaced by the effective constant \((u-\ell)L_f\).

 The multiscale framework requires operators to transfer solutions of \cref{eq-scale-s-discretized-problem} between scales and to eventually construct approximate solutions to the continuous problem \cref{eq-abstract-continuous-problem}.
 Any coarsening and interpolation method could be used, including splines~\cite{de_boor_practical_2001} and Chebyshev and Lagrange polynomials~\cite{trefethen_approximation_2019}.
-We focus on dyadic coarsening, where each coarse grid comprises every second point, and midpoint linear interpolation.
+We focus on dyadic coarsening, which keeps every second point, and midpoint linear interpolation.
 These are defined below. \Cref{fig-discretization-example} illustrates this discretization hierarchy and midpoint interpolation scheme.

 \begin{definition}[Dyadic Coarsening] \hypertarget{def-subsampled-coarsening}{} Dyadic coarsening maps a vector \(x\in\mathbb{R}^I\) to \(\coarse{x}\in\mathbb{R}^{\lfloor (I+1)/2 \rfloor}\) by selecting odd-indexed entries: